 Apple Messages for Business — originally launched in 2017 as "Apple Business Chat" — is Apple's official channel for businesses to communicate with customers through the Messages app on iPhone, iPad, and Mac.
+It's one of two distinct things people mean when they search for iMessage for Business; the other is third-party iMessage APIs that operate outside Apple's MfB program.

 Unlike traditional iMessage between individuals, Messages for Business is designed as a customer service platform.
 Customers discover businesses through Apple Maps, Safari search results, Spotlight, and Siri, then tap a "Message" button to start a conversation.